 Starting college can be exhilarating—and terrifying.
 A chance for intellectual enlightenment—or intense loneliness.
 An escape from a stultifying small town of narrow-minded people—or a riot of alcohol, sex, and drugs.
 In this class we will read a selection of college novels from different historical periods, ranging from F. Scott Fitzgerald’s This Side of Paradise (about life at Princeton just before World War I) to Tom Wolfe’s recent bestseller I Am Charlotte Simmons (about the corruption of a brilliant and innocent country girl at a contemporary Ivy League university).
 We will discuss these novels from a variety of perspectives, literary, historical, and journalistic.
 In addition to presenting biographical and historical/cultural reports on at least two of the authors and their novels, students will write about their own experiences as first-year students at NYU in several genres, including fiction and nonfiction.
 Together we will explore this important life passage, examining life as we live it.

-Carol Sternhell, the Department of Journalism’s former Associate Chair, is Associate Professor of Journalism.
-As the department’s Director of Global Initiatives, she created and directs study-abroad programs in London, Prague, and Accra.
+CAROL STERNHELL, the Department of Journalism’s former Associate Chair, is Associate Professor of Journalism and a director of the Arthur L. Carter Journalism Institute’s new multimedia Studio 20 graduate program.
+As the department’s former Director of Global Initiatives, she created study-abroad programs in London, Prague, and Accra.
 She was the founding Director of the College’s women’s studies major and has written about feminism, motherhood, and literature for a variety of publications, including the Village Voice, the Nation, the New York Times Book Review, Ms., and the Women’s Review of Books.
 Before coming to NYU, she worked as an editor at Newsday, a general assignment reporter for the New York Post, and a freelance magazine writer.
 She received a Golden Dozen Award for Teaching Excellence in 2005.

 The Doctor’s Dilemma: Being Both Correct and Right